ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 - -a: recursive (archive)
 - -s: replace files by symlinks

+`diff -bE -C 0 file1 file2`: diff in context mode between file1 and file2
+- -b: ignore changes in the amount of white space
+- -E: ignore changes due to tab expansion
+- -C 0: context mode with 0 context lines (positive inte can be used instead of 0 to show context lines)

 `du -hs dir`: prints size of directory dir
 - -h: human readable
 - -s: sum (otherwise also sizes of all subdirectories will be listed)